psaintemarie/unifi-bytel/README.md

 # unifi
-Unifi config to use with USG and Bouygues Telecom FTTH
+Unifi config to use with USG3 and Bouygues Telecom FTTH